theInternauts/twitch_challenge/README.md

 * better error handling for the Async module
 * Used .bind() to handle executuion scope more gracefully and remove the explicit reference to the app.  (that was REALLY bad)
 * fixed a bug where the generated query string was an incorrect request URL
+* pagination
+* JSONP support in the AsyncModule()

 ###Known problems
-* can't get past cross-origin/cross-domain HTTP GET requests in order to ping the real twitch.tv API.
+* ~~can't get past cross-origin/cross-domain HTTP GET requests in order to ping the real twitch.tv API.~~
-* need pagination for a real dataset that's larger than 5-10 items.  (can't do this until I deal with the previous issue)
+* ~~need pagination for a real dataset that's larger than 5-10 items.  (can't do this until I deal with the previous issue)~~
-* the results list is still unstyled
+* ~~the results list is still unstyled~~
+* need to refactor as a MVC for better code organization/modularity
+* auto-search is a little clunky